Animal welfare: Farmed animals

 Farmed animals are artificially selected for production parameters which sometimes impinge on the animals' welfare.
 For example, broiler chickens are bred to be very large to produce the greatest quantity of meat per animal.
 Broilers bred for fast growth have a high incidence of leg deformities because the large breast muscles cause distortions of the developing legs and pelvis, and the birds cannot support their increased body weight.
 As a consequence, they frequently become lame or suffer from broken legs.
 The increased body weight also puts a strain on their hearts and lungs, and ascites often develop.
-In the UK alone, up to 20 million broilers each year die from the stress of catching and transporting before reaching the slaughterhouse.This stress can be measured by the high level of heart rate and its cortisol levels, but it can also be seen in their behavior or physical changes.
+In the UK alone, up to 20 million broilers each year die from the stress of catching and transporting before reaching the slaughterhouse.
+This stress can be measured by the high heart rates and cortisol levels, but it can also be seen in their behavior or physical changes.
 In situations where they are threatened, alone, or can't interact with others, these results are common.
 Animal welfare violations have been observed more in intensively bred chicken, pig and cattle species, respectively, and studies and laws have been enacted in this regard.
 However, animal welfare in semi-intensive species such as sheep and goats is nowadays being scrutinised and gaining importance.